doberman/dbrmn-scss-boilerplate/README.md

 ```

 ## Stylelint
 We use `stylelint` to ensure a consistent style.
-See `/src/helpers/_stylelint-example.scss`
+See
-for an example file that adheres to the `/.stylelintrc` rules.
-To lint manually run
+`/src/helpers/_stylelint-example.scss` for an example file that adheres to the
-`npm run lint`, this task is also run before each commit as a pre-commit hook.
+`/.stylelintrc` rules.
+To lint manually run `npm run lint`, this task is also
+run before each commit as a pre-commit hook.

 ## Gulp
 To compile the SCSS run `npm install && gulp`.
 This is handy to ensure you don't
 break anything while making changes.

 ## Contributing
 Everyone is more than welcome to contribute!
-More info on how to contribute is available in [CONTRIBUTING.md](CONTRIBUTING.md) (this info is also available when submitting a pull request).
+More info on how to contribute is
+available in [CONTRIBUTING.md](CONTRIBUTING.md) (this info will also be
+available when submitting a pull request).

 ## License
 Licensed under the new BSD 3-clause license.
-See the separate [LICENSE](LICENSE) file.
+See the separate [LICENSE](LICENSE)
+file.